Isotopes of lithium: Lithium-6

+In 2025, researchers from ETH Zürich and Texas A&M University introduced a mercury-free method for isolating lithium-6, providing an alternative to the COLEX process, which employs mercury.
+This technique was discovered by accident during water purification research and utilized ζ-V2O5 to selectively trap lithium-6 ions, which could be a crucial step in scaling up the production of fusion-grade lithium-6, potentially unlocking more cost-effective and safer ways to isolate lithium for nuclear fusion reactors.

 Lithium-7

-Lithium-7 is by far the most abundant isotope of lithium, making up between 92.2% and 98.1% of all terrestrial lithium.
+Lithium-7 is the most abundant isotope of lithium, making up between 92.2% and 98.1% of all terrestrial lithium.
 A lithium-7 atom contains three protons, four neutrons, and three electrons.
 Because of its nuclear properties, lithium-7 is less common than helium, carbon, nitrogen, or oxygen in the Universe, even though the latter three all have heavier nuclei.
+The Castle Bravo thermonuclear test greatly exceeded its expected yield due to incorrect assumptions about the nuclear properties of lithium-7.

 The industrial production of lithium-6 results in a waste product which is enriched in lithium-7 and depleted in lithium-6.
-This material has been sold commercially, and some of it has been released into the environment.
-A relative abundance of lithium-7, as high as 35 percent greater than the natural value, has been measured in the ground water in a carbonate aquifer underneath the West Valley Creek in Pennsylvania, which is downstream from a lithium processing plant.
-The isotopic composition of lithium in normal materials can vary somewhat depending on its origin, which determines its relative atomic mass in the source material.
-An accurate relative atomic mass for samples of lithium cannot be measured for all sources of lithium.
+This lithium has been sold commercially, and some of it has been released into the environment.
+A relative abundance of lithium-7 as much as 35 percent greater than the natural value has been measured in the ground water in a carbonate aquifer underneath the West Valley Creek in Pennsylvania, which is downstream from a lithium processing plant.